Our family tradition is to take a Christmas Day hike. If that’s not your scene, there’s a range of activities open over

 What’s Open on Christmas Eve

-- Oakland Ice Center: Three open skate sessions on the 24th.
+- Oakland Ice Center has three open skate sessions.
 Check out Whitney’s review of this venue >

 - Six Flags Holiday in the Park is open in Vallejo from 12 pm to 7 pm.
 Entertain the older cousins here!

 - High Scores Arcade is open in Alameda from 12:30 pm to 10 pm.

-- Plank (Oakland) is open 11 am to 6 pm for food, bowling, and arcade fun.
+- Go to Plank in Oakland is open 11:30 am to 6 pm for food, bowling, and arcade fun.